panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2018-11-28-PMC_Meeting.md

 3. Stakeholders list

     Stakeholders are not registering.
-Please add your details in there If there is a problem as this information is currently public or with the tool ask them to contact me directly
+Please add your details in there.
+If there is a problem as this information is currently public or with the tool ask them to contact me directly

 4. Observers

     Update on list of sites contacted so far and their replies

-5. Status of project with Commission
+5. Status of project with the EU Commission

 6. Feedback from EOSC Stakeholders meeting and EOSC launch